passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 A FIDO2 [Discoverable Credential](#discoverable-credential) that is bound to a single authenticator.
 For example, FIDO2 security keys typically hold device-bound passkeys as the credential cannot leave the device.
 Device-bound passkeys have been previously referred to as _single-device passkeys_.

-## Device Public Key (DPK)

-A Device Public Key (DPK) is a device-bound key that can be requested by a [Relying Party (RP)](#relying-party-rp) for higher assurance scenarios where device continuity signals are desired.
-If supported by the authenticator, a signature from both the passkey and DPK are returned.

-> Example: Say that a sign-in request appears at a website along with some geolocation signal that has not been seen for this user account before, and is outside of the typical usage hours observed for the account.
-The risk may be deemed high enough not to allow the request, even with an assertion by a passkey on its own.
-But if a signature by a device-bound key that is well established for this user can also be presented, then that may tip the balance.

-Just like a passkey, DPKs are unique to each RP.

-<a href="https://w3c.github.io/webauthn/#device-public-key" target="_blank"><button type="button" class="btn btn-light">Spec Reference (L3 Draft) <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>

 ## Discoverable Credential

 A Discoverable Credential (previously known as a "resident credential" or "resident key") is a FIDO2/WebAuthn credential that is entirely stored in the authenticator (private key, credential ID, user handle, and other metadata).
 The [Relying Party (RP)](#relying-party-rp) also stores a copy of the _public_ key and credential ID